documentcloud/documentcloud/app/views/help/api.markdown

 ## POST /api/upload.json

 We offer a rudimentary API for bulk uploads.
-It exposes the same API that we use internally, but wraps it in HTTP Basic Authentication.
+It exposes the same API that we use internally, but wraps it in basic authentication over HTTPS.
 Documents will be uploaded into the authenticated account.

 Parameter     | Description           |  Example
 --------------|-----------------------|--------------